BerkeleyLab/Marble-Mini/README.md

-# "MARBLE" LBNL/Creotech Dual LPC FMC NAD/AFC Carrier
+# "MARBLE" LBNL/Creotech Dual LPC FMC NAD/AMC Carrier
-(in search of a better name)

 Sized to satisfy needs of at least some BPM and LLRF applications